esrlabs/chipmunk-docs/developer/src/plugin/wasmer/plugin-factory.md

 }
 ```

+*The WasmPluginFactory is responsible for creating instances of WebAssembly (WASM) plugins.
+It uses a precompiled binary to create plugin proxies.
+First, it sets up a WebAssembly runtime and loads the module.
+Then, it initializes the plugin with required imports like a debug-print function from the host.
+After that, it connects the plugin's memory to the runtime and gives back a PluginProxy to handle the plugin.
+This ensures proper initialization and interaction between plugins and the host environment.*

 ## Wasi Plugin Factory

 The implementation for a `wasi` plugin factory would respectively get a precompiled WebAssembly binary and instantiate a proxy based on the `wasmer` runtime and a `wasmer_wasix` environment to support eg. system I/O operations: